 Our Testing Experience

-This mattress felt “finished” the moment it hit the frame: plush on top, supportive underneath.
-I noticed it most during pre-sleep reading, when my shoulders settled in without my hips collapsing.
-Jenna liked the cushioned surface when she started on her side, and Ethan said the top felt “inviting,” but he could still turn without feeling stuck.
-Marcus had the most mixed reaction: the coil support kept him from fully hammocking, yet the plush EuroTop made his stomach-sleep starts feel a little too soft if he stayed there.
-Edge sitting was a highlight, especially for morning routines.
+This mattress felt finished the moment it hit the frame: plush on top, structured underneath.
+I noticed it most during pre-sleep reading, when my shoulders settled in but my hips still felt supported.
+Jenna liked the cushioned surface when she started on her side, and Ethan said it felt inviting without getting sticky or hard to move on.
+Marcus had the most mixed reaction.
+The coil support kept the bed from fully hammocking, but the plush EuroTop still felt a little too soft for the way he sometimes starts on his stomach.
+Edge sitting was one of the best parts of this mattress in our testing.

 What we liked: